alexdino626/FaceSpace-Project/README.md

 > ### About the CSS
 >
 > The project is coming to you entirely styled!
 Let me repeat that: **All of the CSS is done for you.** 😱 I know, right!
 But because nothing is free, you will have to figure out the classes that go with each element.
-You are able to achieve the same look by placing assigning the css classes to the right element.
+You are able to achieve the same look by assigning the css classes to the right element.

 ## The Workshop